 MJUSD has partnered with Gaggle to help provide a safe digital environment for students to learn.
 Gaggle's industry leading machine learning technology and trained professionals evaluate student (grades 5-12) content 24/7/365 for potentially harmful content, messages, documents, images and more.
-If there is discovery of objectionable content or a potentially harmful situation, Gaggle alerts school officials and can assist in the discovery process.
-For more details, including Gaggle's safety management response rubric please review the Gaggle Safety Management Letter to Families.
+If there is discovery of objectionable content or a potentially harmful situation, Gaggle alerts school site safety team and can assist in the discovery process.

 This service provides not only a safety, security and well-being aspect but can also be used to help keep students on track, which ultimately has a positive impact on school climate and student achievement.